Fire Department Incident Reporting

 Most Prevalent NFIRS Critical Errors

-A brief presentation has been provided below to help submitting departments understand what the most prevalent critical errors are occuring when they submit reports to the Office of the State Fire Marshal.
-Each error is also accompanied with recommendation on how to correct current and avoid future critical errors.
+A brief presentation has been provided below to help submitting departments understand what the most prevalent critical errors are occurring when they submit reports to the Office of the State Fire Marshal.
+Each error is also accompanied by a recommendation on how to correct current and avoid future critical errors.

 NFIRS Most Prevalent Critical Errors Presentation